 - 5. Accessory to a Crime

-Complicity is the doctrine that another person can be held accountable for a crime if they assisted, aided, abetted, encouraged, solicited, or directed the criminal actions of another person.
+Complicity is the doctrine that another person (an accomplice) can be held accountable for a crime if they assisted, aided, abetted, encouraged, solicited, or directed the criminal actions of another person.
 This includes assisting with the crime before it takes place, while it is happening, and after the offense has been committed.

 “A person is legally accountable as principal for the behavior of another constituting a criminal offense if, with the intent to promote or facilitate the commission of the offense, he or she aids, abets, advises, or encourages the other person in planning or committing the offense.”
 1